unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ```

 Since we are looking for the average compensation per employee, we simply need to divide the the total employee compensation in the state (comp) by the total number of employees in the state (emp).
 Since the star times of these two series differ, the beginning of the equation serves to set any non-real values (when the series do not intersect) equal to 'null.'
-Time intervals containing both series will be computed as displayed,
+Time intervals containing both series will be computed and displayed,
 per the second part of the equation.
 Below is an image of the average employee compensation for the federal government industry in the state of Iowa.

 ![Figure 19](Images/Figure19.png)